system76/docs/_articles/install-davinci-resolve.md

 ### Create the .deb File

-From the DaVinci Resolve directory, right click on an empty space between file icons and select 'Open in Terminal.'
+Open the DaVinci Resolve directory, right click on an empty space between/below the file icons, and select 'Open in Terminal.'

-**NOTE:** You may need to change from "list" view to "grid view" to access the space between files.

 In the new **Terminal** window run this command: